Ladoo (film)

 Ladoo is a 2018 Indian Malayalam-language romantic comedy film directed by debutant Arungeorge K. David, written by Sagar Sathyan and produced by S Vinod Kumar for Mini Studio.
 The film stars Vinay Forrt, Shabareesh Varma and Balu Varghese and newcomer Gayathri Ashok.
 Dileesh Pothan has supporting roles.
 The music is composed by Rajesh Murugesan, while Gautham Sankar is the cinematographer.
 Lalkrishnan S. Achuthan is the editor.
 The film had a theatrical release on 17 November 2018.

 Synopsis

-The story revolves around Vinu and Angeline, a couple in love, who decide to elope and get married.
-But when a bunch of friends gets involved, their plan itself starts spiraling out of control.
-This chaos forms the core of Ladoo.
+Vinu and Angeline, a couple in love, decide to elope and get married.
+But their friends get involved and their plan spins out of control.